All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 Usually, one partner believes the other has to change in order for their relationship to improve.
 James, looking away says, “If only Susie will stop being so emotional and critical, things will be better.”
 Susie, in tears, exclaims, “Well, if James will talk to me more, tell me what’s going on and stop walking away, I won’t be as angry.”

-Having been a relationship therapist for over a decade, I know this is just the surface of the real fight.
+Having been a relationship therapist for nearly two decades, I know this is just the surface of the real fight.
 There are good reasons this couple is fighting.
 Both partners have emotionally disconnected from each other, and the fights are a protest for connection.
 James feels criticised and unsafe, so he moves away to self-protect.
 He believes that by doing so he is also protecting the relationship.
-Susie feels rejected and alone so she pursues Jim desperately, frustration turning into anger, to stay connected to him.
+Susie feels rejected and alone so she pursues Jim desperately, frustration turning into anger, to reach to stay connected to him.

 Beneath all the loud fighting and long drawn out silences, they are asking each other some important questions: Am I adequate for you?
 Will you reject me if I'm not good enough?
 Are you there for me?
 Do my feelings matter to you?
 Will you respond to me when I need you?

-The answer to these questions determines the difference between the couple feeling safe and secure or disconnected and empty.
+The answer to these questions determines the difference between the couple feeling safe and secure or disconnected and alone.
 Susie, beneath her anger, wants to know that James is there for her and that he will come to her when she needs him.
-James, beneath his feelings of helplessness, needs to know he is able to meet Susie’s needs and that he is not inadequate.
-Both partners have a need to feel safe with each other and in the relationship.
-Both partners fear the other will move away, which stirs up feelings of being abandoned.
+James, beneath his feelings of helplessness, needs to know he is able to meet Susie’s needs and that he is not inadequate in her eyes.
+Both partners have a need to feel secure with each other and in the relationship.
+Both partners fear the other will move away, which stirs up feelings of being rejected, abandoned.
 Both partners long for emotional closeness and accessibility to the other.

 But, these questions are hard to ask during a fight.
 They are also hard to ask because it requires us to be open and vulnerable.
 When partners feel hurt or shut down as a result of disconnections it is harder to remain vulnerable, so the attempts at connecting are expressed defensively by getting angry, by making demands, or self-protecting by shutting down and moving away.